Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 # Week 10 #
 ### October 31st, 2024 ###

+Reflection:
-It is Thursday, this week has been a little relaxed since we just finished our project.
-I have been thinking of using my bluetooth keyboard project for my TDF final project.
-Jeff mentioned that there are some minimum requirements so I am waiting for them to be anounced so that I can finalise what I want to do with my keyboard.
-I am really excited to work on AI as well.
-RAG is a really interesting project.
-I tried a few flows yesterday on zerowidth.
+It is Thursday, and this week has been a bit more relaxed since we just completed our project.
+I've been thinking about potentially using my Bluetooth keyboard project as my final TDF project.
+Jeff mentioned that there are some minimum requirements for the final project that haven't been announced yet, so I'm waiting to hear what those entail before finalizing my plan for the keyboard project.
+I'm genuinely excited to work on AI as well, as I've recently been introduced to RAG (Retrieval-Augmented Generation), which I find fascinating.
+Yesterday, I experimented with a few flows on ZeroWidth to explore its potential applications in this context.

+<br><br>

+Speculation:
+As I look forward, I think there's significant potential for AI to transform how customizable hardware projects like the Bluetooth keyboard could function.
+If I integrate RAG, the keyboard could adapt to users' specific workflows, offering predictive typing features, task suggestions, or even voice-assisted commands.
+This could make it much more than a standard keyboard and turn it into a dynamic productivity tool.
+With the rapid advancement of AI-driven personalized technology, we could see tools like these evolving into essential, adaptable devices that adjust based on real-time user input.
+Projects like these represent a potential shift toward hardware that intelligently "learns" and adapts to user needs, creating a more streamlined and efficient experience.
 </br>
 </br>
 <img width="400" alt="Working session for project 2 proposal" src="assets/101.png">